-When we boil water the soluble salts of Mg(HCO3)2 is converted to Mg(OH)2 which is insoluble and hence gets precipitated and is removed.
+When we boil water, the soluble salts of Mg(HCO3)2 are converted to Mg(OH)2, which is insoluble, and hence gets precipitated and is removed.
 After filtration, the water we get is soft water.

-When the soluble salts of magnesium and calcium are present in the form of chlorides and sulfides in water, we call it permanent hardness because this hardness cannot be removed by boiling.
+When the soluble salts of magnesium and calcium are present in the form of chlorides and sulphides in water, we call it permanent hardness because this hardness cannot be removed by boiling.

 We can remove this hardness by treating the water with washing soda.
-Insoluble carbonates are formed when washing soda reacts with the sulfide and chloride salts of magnesium and calcium and thus hard water is converted to soft water.
+Insoluble carbonates are formed when washing soda reacts with the sulphide and chloride salts of magnesium and calcium, and thus, hard water is converted to soft water.

 Disadvantages of Hardness

 - Wastage of soap

 - Wastage of fuel

 ⇒ Also Read: Heavy Water – Methods of Preparation and Properties

 Soluble bicarbonates are converted into insoluble carbonates, which are removed by filtration.